 1 or 2 hours for planning and purchasing a partial mash recipe at a local brew store

 5 or so hours of alone time without my spouse in the kitchen to cook the recipe and clean up afterward.

 1 or 2 hours after brewing complete to bottle and/or keg the brew

 While I really enjoy being able to share the finished product with family and friends (and drink some myself), it’s too hard to find the time every month or so to make a new batch.

-I’m changing to BrewArt as it is much less time consuming, as well as reviews showing it makes really good beer.
-It’s proving to be a real timesaver to get me excited about brewing again.
+I’m changing to BrewArt as it is much less time-consuming, as well as reviews showing it makes wonderful beer.
+It’s proving to be a real time saver to get me excited about brewing again.
 The trade-off: I’m giving up control over things like recipes and ingredients, as BrewArt has designed a “walled garden” system for brewing.

-The BeerDroid, a temperature/app controlled fermenter for 10 liters of beer
+The BeerDroid, a temperature/app controlled fermentor for 10 liters of beer

 BrewPrints, complete kits for 45+ different types of beer for use with the Beerdroid

 BrewArt’s complete kegging pack, each keg holds 5 liters of beer.
 (Brew Art also sells bottles and a filling tube for bottling beer.)